SeanKilleen/seankilleen.github.io/_posts/2010-09-13-a-tale-of-two-platforms-from-iphone-to-android-and-back-again.markdown

 ###"Closed" vs. the Myth of "open"

-Apple's App Store is famously closed -- apps are reviewed, verified, inspected and <s>occasionally</s> often denied admittance based on (previously) unpublished and seemingly arbitrary guidelines.
+Apple's App Store is famously closed -- apps are reviewed, verified, inspected and _occasionally_ often denied admittance based on (previously) unpublished and seemingly arbitrary guidelines.
 However, this is the way Apple has always been.
-I knew that going in, and nothing has changed since (though Apple did relax its restrictions on 3rd-party development apps and publish its app review guidelines). <br />One thing I will say -- while Apple was "closed" about its ecosystem, these restrictions never went so far as to actually be a hassle for me.
+I knew that going in, and nothing has changed since (though Apple did relax its restrictions on 3rd-party development apps and publish its app review guidelines).

+One thing I will say -- while Apple was "closed" about its ecosystem, these restrictions never went so far as to actually be a hassle for me.
 They were restrictions I disagreed with deeply, and that made it a pain point for me, but none of my actual productivity or experience was hampered (need something that's not allowed?
 There's a jailbreak for that.)

 However, as offended as I am by a closed ecosystem, it's nothing compared to how angry I was at an ecosystem that _pretended_ to be open.
 Switching to Android, I found the same roadblocks I encountered with the iPhone -- only in this case, I hadn't expected to encounter them, and wasn't supposed to.